MetaverseStandards/Virtual-Real-Integration/README.md

 The first use case (UC1), [Assisted Car-Human Urban Rendezvous](https://github.com/MetaverseStandards/Virtual-Real-Integration/blob/main/src/UC1/readme.md) is based on the general ideas of the "shared ride arriving for a passenger pickup scenario" that we have talked about off and on in the meetings.

+The second use case (UC2), [Underground Utilities - Reading the Street](https://github.com/MetaverseStandards/Virtual-Real-Integration/tree/main/src/UC2) is based on the need to understand what is buried in the ground at a construction site before and during excavations in order to prevent damage and injury.
+The location of buried pipes and cables are often only known approximately until they are exposed during digging.
+As they are exposed and as new facilities are placed in an excavation prior to burial, it is possible to make accurate surveys of 3D location.

 ## Initial Plan